Andrearamirezr/CI0121-Redes_Asistentes/wireshark/ws1/README.md

 ### B. Use the first two packets to identify the server that is going to be contacted.
 List the common name, and three IP addresses that can be used for the server.

-El servidor es `www.google.com`, y las IPs que se dan como respuesta son:
+La solicitud se hace a `www.google.com`, con CNAME `www.l.google.com`, y las IPs que se dan como respuesta son:

 - `64.233.161.99`
 - `64.233.161.104`